aicell-lab/agent-lens/README.md

 1a. **Start application in VSCode:**

-  Go to "Run and Debug" and select "Python: start-server" as the debug configuration.
+  Go to "Run and Debug" and select "Run locally" as the debug configuration.
 Press run.

 1b. **Start application manually:**